 how to update your damaged audio drivers manually?

-- right-click on the damaged driver
+- right-click on the damaged driver from device manager

-- click update drivers
+- click update drivers from the options

 - click search automatically for updated driver software